6erald/wp_open_taxonomy_tree/README.md

 1. Download the files and separate the sustainable_open_mobility_taxonomy.xml from the other files.

-2. Upload the wp-taxonomy-tree folder into your wordpress plugin directory.
+2. Upload the wp_open_taxonomy_tree folder into your wordpress plugin directory.

 3. Log in to your site as an administrator.